sctech-tr/sctech-tr/README.md

 - 👋 Hi, I’m chocolatecake360.
 - 👀 I’m interested in computers.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning C# and Python.
 - 📫 How to reach me: You already did ;)